Say what you will about the 24/7 news cycle, but the media’s voracious appetite for content is a gold mine for digital PR and link building.

 But now we want to explore the topic of local news outlets even further.
-With three former journalists on our staff, we wanted to illustrate how media markets work.
-Plus, provide some additional context behind the media acquisitions that make content sharing so prevalent in local news.
+With the majority of our team being former journalists, we wanted to illustrate how media markets work and provide some additional context behind the media acquisitions that make content sharing so prevalent in local news.

 While their newsrooms are set up differently, their mission is the same.
 They each aim to serve information relevant to a geographically-specific audience.